gbragafibra/whatislife/lit.md

 - Di Paolo, E. A. (2005).
 Autopoiesis, adaptivity, teleology, agency.
 Phenomenology and the cognitive sciences, 4(4), 429-452.

+- García-Valdecasas, M. (2022).
+On the naturalisation of teleology: self-organisation, autopoiesis and teleodynamics.
+Adaptive Behavior, 30(2), 103-117.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.